GIScience/gis-training-resource-center/content/Mobile_Data_collection/en_SMT_ex1_.md

 #### Introduction:
 - Introduce the idea, the aim and the general workflow of the Skecht Map Tool beforehand
 - Provide access the needed material and build groups (in groups at least 3 people each to discuss together) best Groups of 3-6 participants)

+#### Time for group work:
-- check-in with the groups if there are questions or problems.
+- Check-in with the groups if there are questions or problems.
-- Prepare the presentation tool.
+- Prepare the presentation tool for the Wrap-Up.

 #### Wrap up:
 - All groups present their findings (each 5 min, make it short but show the maps they are talking about).